mmarkin/GPS-NTP-Timeserver/README.md

 # GPS-NTP-Timeserver
 WiFi enabled GPS fed NTP server based on ESP8266 and Arduino framework

-This project is based on the work of Cristiano Monteiro.
+This project adds to the work of Cristiano Monteiro.
 His version is portable.<br>
 https://github.com/Montecri/GPSTimeServer

 My version adds a second OLED display to help verify that the server responds to the NTP requests.
 Every time an NTP request comes